Signal Manipulator

 When active, input values will be passed directly to the output without manipulation.
 (Tg) (Jj)

-A number of switches, one for each value of the input wire.
+A number of switches, one for each component of the input value.
 So if the input is a fat wire with multiple values, there will be one switch for each value carried by that fat wire.
 Also shows “nested” values such as a Transform’s > position > X value.
 (Jj)